LINBIT/linstor-external-provisioner/README.md

-# Linstor External FLEX Provisioner for Kubernetes
+# LINSTOR External FLEX Provisioner for Kubernetes

-This provisioner is meant for use with with the Linstor FlexVolume Plugin and allows administrators to create storage classes with varying levels of redundancy and users to create new Linstor resources using the familiar PV/PVC workflow.
+This provisioner is meant for use with with the LINSTOR FlexVolume Plugin and allows administrators to create storage classes with varying levels of redundancy and users to create new LINSTOR resources using the familiar PV/PVC workflow.

 # Building